-I thought I’d do something a little different and write about my own personal experience with a sports injury I recently suffered, and the process I used to get myself back to 110%.
-I say 110% because it’s always my goal to rehabilitate the injured area to the point where it’s stronger after the injury, than it was before the injury.
+I say 110% because it’s always my goal to rehabilitate the injured area (in this case my ankle joint), to the point where it’s stronger after the injury, than it was before the injury.

 A Perfect Day